MVedant21/RISC-V-Reference-SoC-Tapeout-Program/README.md

 ### Different types of FLops:

 The type of flop changes on the basis of the set-reset signals and their usage.

-The image below shows the codes of different type of flops,
+The image below shows the codes of different type of flops.

 ![Alt text](2.f.jpg)